 - Sets a high level of guidance

 EPEA and accompanying regulations set out in detail which activities require approvals and the process for obtaining them.
-The following are links where Albertans can get information to file an application for activities that require Alberta Environment and Parks approval.
+The following are links where Albertans can get information to file an application for activities that require the Alberta government's approval.

 Other acts linked to and supporting air quality management include: